qWildManp/qWildmanp.github.io/content/design/work5.md

 +++
 date = "2023-09-30"
-title = "Level Design: Redesign of Dishonred Level" draft = false image = "img/portfolio/Work5/title_img.png" showonlyimage = false weight = 1
+title = "Level Design: Redesign of Dishonored Level" draft = false image = "img/portfolio/Work5/title_img.png" showonlyimage = false weight = 1
 +++
-**Introduction**: It is a 3-week personal Level Design project inpired by the Level "Dishonrned" in Dishonored 1.
+**Introduction**: It is a 3-week personal Level Design project inpired by the Level "Dishonorned" in Dishonored 1.
 Use Unreal 5 as Game Engine and Level Editor